The Mug with Adams Puryear

 Day One Afternoon:

-Adding texture and altering form with stamps and paddles
+Add texture and alter forms with stamps and paddles.

 Day Two Morning:

-Composition ideas and reference different historical design motifs
+Discuss composition ideas and reference different historical design motifs.

 Included with class: